willynov/workshop-express-eval/README.md

-# boilerplate-workshops-node-js
+# workshop-express-eval

-Boilerplate for workshops on Node.js.
+Workshop to evaluate students on the basics of framework Express on Node.js.

 ## Commands